-A France Airport Transit visa, serves to people who wish to transit through a French airport to another country, without entering into the territory of France, to join a ship in France as well as to stop as an aircraft staff member.
-This visa is falls under the French short stay visa category due to its 24 hour validity.
+A France Airport Transit visa serves to people who wish to transit through a French airport to another country, without entering into the territory of France, to join a ship in France as well as to stop as an aircraft staff member.
+This visa falls under the French short stay visa category due to its 24-hour validity.

-Whether one needs a Transit visa to pass through France to their destination, it all depends not only in their nationality and category, but also whether they are in possession of any other type of visas.
+Whether one needs a Transit visa to pass through France to their destination, it all depends not only on their nationality and category but also whether they are in possession of any other type of visas.

 According to your means of transport as well as the reason for entering France, the transit visa types are as follows:

 This article will go through the application process and requirements one has to fulfill in order to be able to obtain a Transit visa.

 France Airport Transit Visa Application